Encourage FUNIX

 Clicking on the Event Review on the left displays all recent events (alerts, detections, movement).
 The detected object appears as an icon in the top left corner of the image; you can access the replay by clicking on the image.
 You can save the review by clicking on Mark these items as reviewed at the bottom.

 When you click on the small icon in the top left corner that represents the detected object, you'll see the event details.
-You can go even further by clicking on the symbol to the right of the detected object.
+On the right, there's a timeline with the day's most recent events.
+You can go even further by clicking on the image of the detected object; this opens a window that allows you to view the video with brief details about the detection.

 The Explorer menu on the left allows you to display all detected objects, which can be filtered using the tools in the top right corner.

-As we saw earlier, we could access the system resource status via the System->System Indicators menu ; there is also a Storage tab that provides a status of the recordings
+As we saw earlier , we could access the system resource status via the Settings->System->System Metrics menu ; there is also a Storage tab that provides a status of recordings

 And the Cameras tab, which provides a status of the resources used by each camera, even if the TPU is not visible.